sarahciston/codingcare/posts/0critintro.md

   * Declassifier & Humans of AI, Phillip Schmitt (2019)
   * Sys server, feminist server manifesto, serve pub, "A Traversal Network of Feminist Servers"

+* role of embodied knowledge on form, plat/form, landscape, who/how access
+* working the material, material works back, not form/content but force/material (process/verb oriented) (Ingold 2012)

 >"rosa [travelling server] is not only constituted in hardware or sotware, but also the multitude of relations that are created around the making, maintaining and passing on of this infrastructure: the processes that are performed, the afective charge of their actioning, the community around them." @TraversalNetworkFeminista

+>"As sewing is a technique of making that has been used primarily by women throughout history, and continues to be primarily the task of women in sweatshops in the global South, my proposal of the stitch as a material and conceptual operation can be seen as feminist, a way of generating new concepts by learning from people who have been subject to material inequalities because of their gender, their race, and their geographic location.
+The stitch can be thought of as the basis for a theory of feminist making, which values the forms of knowledge practiced daily by oppressed people as they make their lives in the face of violence.
+This places the stitch in the repertoire of strategies including the methodology of the oppressed, as described by Chela Sandoval, and the science of the oppressed, as proposed by Monique Wittig and elaborated by the art collectives *particle group* and the Electronic Disturbance Theater (with which I collaborate).
+16  The operation of creating relations through the stitch, of finding means to connect groups of people who had been separated, can be seen as an abstraction of the work of women of color feminism, which sought to bring together women across racial lines.
+The stitch can be a way of imagining the community building necessary to create community-based responses to violence" @cardenasTransColorPoetics2016

+#### Process oriented approaches

+What uncomfortable affects/emotions emerge when we are brought into process?
+When the veil falls away that divided the maker from the audience?
+What do process-oriented modes reveal that we don't want to see?
+Neoliberal disgust with imperfection.
+The labor being asked of us, the labor we place upon ourselves.

+* I'm not sure who the we I use is, already collective data?
+Already acknowledging myself is diffuse? not sure who i'm writing from or what unstable gender, self I am.
+* situating subject positions

+#### communities of practice
+* thin description, humble un-/knowing, kaleidoscopic subjectivity
+* kinship & levels of access (self, editor, family, ally, neighbor, comrade, citizen, stranger)
+* how a person became a user, decoupled from their sense of agency or impact or ability to shape the 'text' (see immersive data id) (lurking book)

+#### immersive data identities
+person as user abstracts away agency as maker, eliminates the writerly open text of the web1.0 into the commercialized web2.0/social web into the datified self (see communities of practice)
+- Loukissas' "all data are local" (the relativity of the network, the position, scale). data settings not data sets (place setting, "thinking locally is thinking critically")
+  - >>"When data do seem to confer transparency, it is because we are shielded from important details about the context of their creation or display."
+  - >>"data-driven systems [...] are locally contingent and even fragile.
+Designs dependent on data must be maintained and repaired on a regular basis to ensure that they are in sync with changes in the data themselves or the encompassing infrastructure of the place."

 ##### Counterpublishing
   * Zines to clarify information [@VisualIntroductionAI]
   * Zines to make counterpublics
     * >"ways of thinking digitally about information were embedded in lesbian-feminist work with paper, in the ways lesbian feminists learned computing and imagined and built networks and databases for storing and sharing information"
     >>—Cait McKinney (2020) Information Activism (Image from ONE Archives queer zine collections) [@mckinneyInformationActivismQueer2020]
+    * 90s aesthetics and politics of distribution and value, how they influence digital spaces ethics/affordances/presentation (skeuomorph). print qualities (material and practices distrib/printing)
   * zines in relation to archival praxis
   * zines in relation to form and class
     * >>"Class is built into its format.
 A zine communicates a level of accessibility through its materials and its form. [...]
 A zine evokes a legacy of authorship that is not exclusively written by straight, cis, white men. [...]"